For many years, modular construction has struggled with a perception problem

 , track permanent modular construction and their data show the value of permanent modular construction projects grew from $3.8 billion to $6 billion between 2014 to 2016.
 That’s 58% growth over three years and is fantastic news.
 Here’s a table showing the data from their research:

 While this is great news, there’s still a lot of room for growth.
 As the table shows, $6 billion is only 3.2% of the overall construction.
 There is good reason to be optimistic that modular construction will represent an even larger percentage of all construction in the years ahead.

 This resonates with people who’ve been exposed to technology and understand workflow and assembling multiple components to build more efficiently.
 On many occasions, we’ve shown the parallels between modular and software development.
 This is one of the reasons that innovative companies such as Google choose modular

 There is a shortage of skilled labor.

-Moving much of the construction of buildings off site enables developers to take advantage of a different labor pools and a more efficient environment for them to work within.
-Creating components of buildings — the modules — within a factory is like fixing a bike in a bikeshop versus out on the the side of the road.
-The availability of specialized tools and the the right supply of materials makes it a better, safer, more efficient work environment for skilled laborers.
+Moving much of the construction of buildings off-site enables developers to take advantage of different labor pools and a more efficient environment for them to work within.
+Creating components of buildings — the modules — within a factory is like fixing a bike in a bike shop versus out on the side of the road.
+The availability of specialized tools and the right supply of materials makes it a better, safer, more efficient work environment for skilled laborers.
 When we interviewed Ryan Smith

 Major companies are embracing modular.

-Marriott expanded their use of modular to 13% of their new building projects.
+Marriott expanded its use of modular to 13% of their new building projects.
 Karim Khalifa, Marriott International’s senior vice president of global design strategies was quoted in Commercial Property Executive

 describing their commitment to modular construction: